-In addition, we recently constructed a new 1.4 million square foot distribution center near Savannah, Georgia.
-We recently closed our distribution center near Savannah, Georgia, are in the process of closing our distribution center in Miami, Florida and are moving those operations to our new facility near Savannah.
-While we complete this transition, we may incur unexpected costs, and our ability to distribute our products may be adversely affected.
+We manage our three distribution centers internally rather than rely on independent third-party logistics providers.
+If we are not able to manage our distribution centers successfully or at a lower cost than with third-party logistics providers, it could adversely affect our business, financial condition and operating results.
+We expect to open a new distribution center in Maryland in late fiscal 2019.
+As we work towards the consummation of this transition, we may incur unexpected costs, and our ability to distribute our products may be adversely affected.
 Any disruption in the transition to or operation of our distribution centers could have an adverse impact on our business, financial condition and operating results.
-In addition, our long-term plan expects that we will be able to sublet a portion of our previously occupied distribution centers.
+In addition, our long-term plan contemplates the ability to sublet a portion of our previously occupied distribution centers.
 Any failure to do so on favorable terms could have a negative impact on our financial condition and operating results.